tomasgdc/TywRenderer/README.md

 #How to Build
 Currently works only under windows.
-Run .bat file which will build vs2015 solution
+Run .bat file which will build vs2015 solution.
+Works with Visual Studio 2017 version as well.

 In order to get working.
 You need to have working Vulkan driver and Vulkan SDK that you can download from LunarG site
 - LunarG Vulkan SDK - https://lunarg.com/